sonjaschnik/FinancialDataAnalytics/README.md

 fabian.woebbeking@iwh-halle.de

-## Course Description
+## Course Description and Learning Experience

-This course is designed to provide students with a hands-on understanding of the use of data science techniques in the field of financial economics.
-Students will learn how to collect, clean, and analyze financial data using Python, SQL and other tools.
-Topics will include financial data visualization, time series analysis and statistical modeling.
-Students will work on real-world projects to apply their knowledge to financial data.
+This course offers a hands-on introduction to data analytics in financial economics.
+It combines methods from data science, statistics, and textual analysis, with a focus on tools and concepts that are directly relevant for financial economists.

+Teaching is highly interactive and practice-oriented.
+Concepts are introduced through interactive notebooks, coding, and applied exercises, supported by real-world case studies and light gamification elements.
+Students learn how to work with financial data using Python, SQL, and modern workflows, and apply these skills to solve economically meaningful problems.

+The course emphasizes both understanding and implementation: students are encouraged not only to produce working solutions, but also to understand the economic questions and assumptions behind them.

 ## Important links